-According to Mind, approximately 1 in 4 people in the UK will experience a mental health problem each year.
-In England, for instance, 1 in 6 people report experiencing a common mental health problem (such as anxiety and depression) in any given week.
+Reports reveal that approximately 1 in 4 people in the UK will experience a mental health issue each year.
+In England, 1 in 6 people report experiencing a common mental health problem, such as anxiety and depression.

-Meanwhile, our smartphones has revolutionised how we interact with people, engage with the world and get ourselves around.
-Taking into account both the mental health issues and technology, the good news is that there is a text-based therapy where you have an ‘asynchronous’ text chat with a licensed therapist.
+Meanwhile, our smartphones have revolutionised how we interact with people, engage with the world, and get ourselves around.
+Taking into account the relationship between mental health issues and technology, the availability of a text-based therapy seems to be good news.
+In particular, through this therapy, people can benefit from an ‘asynchronous’ text chat with a licensed therapist.

-Talkspace is a pioneer in this online therapy app.
-One of the key features of this app is that its Free of the facial expression or voice intonation that you’d get from interacting with a person, the therapist’s words may make you feel like you were talking to one of those chat robots.
-But because it’s asynchronous, you actually have time to think through your response before and while writing it out.
-Some people may find the extra time to think and craft my response useful, whereas in talk therapy you don’t have time to think, you just have to respond in real time.
+Talkspace is a pioneer in this online therapy sector.
+One of the key features of this app is that it’s free of the facial expression or voice intonation that you’d get from interacting with a person.
+Although what the therapist types in may make you feel like you were talking to one of those chat robots, but because it’s asynchronous, you actually have time to think through your response before typing it out.
+Some people may find the extra time to think and craft their responses useful, whereas in talk therapy you don’t have time to think; you just have to respond in real-time.

 Talkspace is increasingly becoming popular, with some sources citing that it is growing 70–80% faster than projected since 2016.
 The company offers counselling on relationship, anxiety, parenting, and a range of other issues.

 All of their therapists are licensed and background-checked.
 Your therapist won’t judge you, and the same privacy rules apply as if you were at a traditional therapy office.

 Talkspace has many therapists that can help you with depression, anxiety, and the challenges of being part of the LGBT community or a veteran, and more.
 They have the ability to understand what you are going through and to help you make a positive change in your life.